 The game’s relatively basic for a PSN release, which goes without saying considering its roots in Flash, but it more than makes up for it in its presentation values.
 Its visuals are great, and you’ll find yourself grinning at the over-the-top effects as you leave blood splatter on the walls from shooting enemies.
 The environments and characters are all really well-drawn and the pseudo-parallax effect when walking in front of buildings or boxes is really well-done.

 The music’s really good too, with the soundtrack provided by New World Revolution.
-The cut-scenes between each chapter feel more like music videos, and it really helps immerse you in the brief and easy to grasp story.
+The cut-scenes between each chapter feel more like music videos from top production company toronto , and it really helps immerse you in the brief and easy to grasp story.